zilzhao/zilzhao.github.io/_Research/Intro.md

   - ***Zilong Zhao***, Hongyu Shi, Luliang Tang, Zihan Kan, Mei-Po Kwan.
 From OD flow to Path flow: Flow Representation and Pattern Mining for Trajectory Big Data.
 To be submitted to *International Journal of Geographical Information Science*.

   🚶 **Sustainability:** Massive personal short-distance trips impose certain travel costs on travelers, cause considerable stress on road traffic, and degrade the surrounding environment.
 Constructing shuttle services and encouraging residents to shift travel patterns from private modes to shuttle services may reduce traffic pressure and further provide cost-effective and eco-friendly transportation for citizens.
   - ***Zilong Zhao***, Mengyuan Fang, Luliang Tang, Xue Yang, Zihan Kan, and Qingquan Li.
 (2022).
-The impact of community shuttle services on traffic and traffic-related air pollution. *International Journal of Environmental Research and Public Health*, 19(22), 15128.
+The impact of community shuttle services on traffic and traffic-related air pollution. *International Journal of Environmental Research and Public Health*, 19(22), 15128.<br>
   ![image](/images/Pollution.png)

   🚶 **Resilience:** The traditional way of using a single point to characterize the whole complex intersection cannot finely reflect the dynamic information of intersections.
 We upgrade the evaluation scale of intersections to turn level, propose intersection TSN, and achieve a refined and dynamic evaluation of urban intersections.
   - ***Zilong Zhao***, Luliang Tang, Xue Yang, Huazu Zhang, Guangyue Li, and Qingquan Li (2023).
-Identifying Critical Urban Intersections from A Fine-grained Spatio-Temporal Perspective. *Travel Behaviour and Society*.
+Identifying Critical Urban Intersections from A Fine-grained Spatio-Temporal Perspective. *Travel Behaviour and Society*.<br>
   ![image](/images/TSN.png)